Skip to content

 const loader = createOutboxTimelineLoader(pool, outboxMap$, { kinds: [1] }, { eventStore, limit: 100 });

-The timeline window represents the range of timestamps currently visible on screen.
-It's an observable that emits { since?, until? } objects with the minimum (since) and maximum (until) created_at timestamps of events you want to display.
+For more advanced use cases, you can use the RxJS operators with an observable window.
+The timeline window represents the range of timestamps currently visible on screen as an observable that emits { since?, until? } objects:

 ts